Fr4cK5/chad/README.md

 # Chad
 An absolutely **BASED GIGACHAD** of a Go command line parser

+## Features
+  - Positional & Flag arguments.
+  - Automatic validation.
+    - Missing arguments will be caught and the program exits upon detection.
+    - Supplied but not defined arguments will also cause the program to exit.
+    - Basic type checking to respect every arg's default value's type.
+  - Suitable for different use cases.
+    - Normal stdin arg parsing.
+    - (TODO) Continuous parsing of different types of / possibly faulty inputs (Maybe you're making some cli game?)

 ## The Chad's Basics
 The Chad follows a simple yet effective parsing scheme.